pingcap/tidiff/README.md

 ## Configuration

-tidiff supports saving parameters to the configuration file as key-value pairs.
+`tidiff` supports saving parameters to the configuration file as key-value pairs.
 The path of the configuration file is  `~/.config/tidiff/config`.
-Below is a sample configuration file:
+See the following sample configuration file:

 ```
 mysql.host = 192.168.4.30